 Known as the City of Angels, Bangkok, the capital of Thailand is filled with hundreds of amazing temples and shrines.
 It has been a central point for visitors from around the world to experience some of the best of what Southeast Asia has to offer.

-Bangkok is a place where merchants trade with every imaginable good under the Sun, with upbeat street life and amazing street food one can find and try at more than reasonable prices from the street vendors or from the floating kitchens of river boats on one of Bangkok’s colorful floating markets.
+In Bangkok merchants trade imaginable good under the sun, with an upbeat street life and amazing street food visitors can haggle for reasonable prices from the street vendors or at the floating kitchens on river boats on one of Bangkok’s colorful floating markets.

 ➳ Find all: Hotels in Bangkok

 - Important things you should know before visiting Bangkok: